COVID 19 "VACCINES"

 "Advances in biotechnology have resulted in novel vaccines that are presently developed against global disease (e.g., nucleic-acid based (DNA) vaccines, viral-vectored vaccines, recombinant fusion protein vaccines and genetically altered attenuated live vaccines).
 These vaccines are frequently combined with novel adjuvants and administered using new delivery systems" (Guidance for Industry, Dec.
 2011, fda.gov.).

-All Covid 19 Investigational New Drugs "vaccines" currently in Phase III are novel, next generation platforms and not traditional vaccines.
+All EUA and Phase III Covid 19 Investigational Drugs "vaccines" are novel, next generation platforms and not traditional vaccines.

 J&J's Ad26.COV2.S and AstraZeneca's AZD1222 are DNA viral vectors.
 Moderna's 1273 and Pfizer/Biontech are mRNA viral vectors.